Artit-Rittiplang/ros_bridge_esp32/README.md

 After connecting the robot circuit as shown below (2.
 ESP32 Robot Car Circuit) and uploading `ros_bridge_esp32.zip`, the ESP32 robot car can be controlled using serial commands.

-**Note:** For more information, please refer to the attached document **“ESP32 Robot Car by Serial Port and WiFi.pdf”**.
+**Note:** For basic stundying, you can see the attached document **“ESP32 Robot Car by Serial Port and WiFi.pdf”**. in this document, the connection is very simple for student learning.
+It is different from "ros_bridge_esp32.zip" that is latest version.

-Disclaimer: Some code examples in the PDF document are different from the uploaded code.
-The document is intended for basic student learning, so it is simplified and does not include all advanced features present in the firmware.

 ### 1) Motor movement